What is Cloud Native, really?

 Example

-• Azure Active Directory for OAuth 2.0-based authentication and RBAC
+• Azure Active Directory handles OAuth 2.0 authentication and fine-grained role-based access control (RBAC)

-• Azure Disk Encryption to encrypt data at rest
+• Azure Disk Encryption ensures that all stored data is encrypted at rest

 Resilient